 Apply directly to Reaseheath

 Access to Higher Education Diploma (Land-Based Studies) is an entry route into Higher Education.

 Access to HE Diplomas are nationally recognised qualifications to help people gain knowledge and confidence to study for a degree.
 They are designed for those who do not hold relevant or formal academic qualifications for a degree, but who do have work and/or life experience.

-Maths or English at GCSE Grade C or above or equivalent qualification
+Maths or English at GCSE Grade C/Level 4 or above

 Full-time: 3 days per week over 1 year